Getting Started

 1. Go to the SQL Editor page in the Dashboard.

-2. Click User Management Starter.
+2. Click User Management Starter under the Community > Quickstarts tab.

 3. Click Run.

-Get the API keys
+Get API details

 Now that you've created some database tables, you are ready to insert data using the auto-generated API.
-We just need to get the Project URL and anon key from the API settings.

 Building the app